feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 ### Metadata

-In the words of Mugatu from the legendary film *Zoolander*, metadata is “so hot right now”.
+In the words of Mugatu from the legendary film *Zoolander*, metadata is “so hot right now.”
 Despite its seemingly sudden popularity, you might be wondering how to define metadata and what it means for your research.
 The University of Vienna defines metadata as information that is “used to describe managed resources in a unique and structured manner.
 The unique structure enables users to search for, find and select relevant resources.
 Metadata are a means of communication between producers and users of research data, and are crucial for making data findable.”
 While accurate, perhaps this definition isn’t the most helpful for someone who is trying to figure how they can document their data more fully.
 To get a more hands-on explanation, take a look at this video from the University of Ghent.

 !?[Ghent University Data Stewards (2020) Knowledge Clip: Metadata](https://youtu.be/DW2T_cnqKPU "[Ghent University Data Stewards (2020) Knowledge Clip: Metadata](https://youtu.be/DW2T_cnqKPU), [CC BY](https://creativecommons.org/licenses/by/3.0/legalcode)")

-Essentially, metadata is data about your data, and there are a few types you should think about: **administrative metadata**, **structural metadata**, and **descriptive metadata**.
+Essentially, metadata is data about your data and there are a few types of metadata you should think about: **administrative metadata**, **structural metadata**, and **descriptive metadata**.
 Let’s look at each type in a little more detail.

 * **Administrative metadata** covers some technical and legal aspects of data creation and reuse.
 Administrative metadata of a technical nature often describes things like when files were created, the file types used, and how the files were created.
 Information about the owner and creator of the files can also be included here.
 On the more legal side, administrative metadata defines what license has been applied to a resource, how the resource can be reused, and how long and under what conditions the resource will be archived.

 * **Structural metadata** contains information about how a resource is organized and can also describe what one item’s relationship is to a larger collection.
 A book’s table of contents is a very good example of structural metadata.
 The table of contents tells you the book’s title, the names of the chapters, and their page numbers.
 It also points you to supplemental resources like the bibliography or index.
 A statement on the front cover of a book that tells you that it is part of a larger series can also be considered structural metadata.

 * **Descriptive metadata** is the largest category of metadata.
-In short, descriptive metadata ensures that an item is finable.
+In short, descriptive metadata ensures that an item is findable and interpretable.
 For example, in a library a book’s topic and unique call-number can be used to quickly locate it on the shelves.
 If data is archived online, a unique persistent identifier like a DOI might be used to ensure that resources can always be found again.
-Descriptive metadata also includes details like the resource’s title, author’s name, an abstract, and keywords.
+Descriptive metadata might also include explanations of column headings or controlled vocabularies that have been used to describe observations.

 When you upload data to an archive or publish a paper you submit most of this information to the repository or publisher.
-In the best systems, this information is made machine-readable and can be picked-up by services likes search engines so that your data doesn’t get lost in the chaos that is the internet.
-Because metadata documents important attributes of your data and makes it finable, it is important that metadata creation be handled with care and consideration!
+In the best systems, this information is made machine-readable and can be picked-up by services like search engines so that your data doesn’t get lost in the chaos that is the internet.
+Because metadata documents important attributes of your data and makes it findable, it is important that metadata creation be handled with care and consideration!

 ### FAIR data principles
-The FAIR Principles were designed to improve the infrastructure supporting the reuse of research data.
-The intention of these principles is to improve the Findability, Accessibility, Interoperability and Reuse of data.
+The FAIR Principles were designed to support the sharing of research data.
+The intention of these principles is to improve the Findability, Accessibility, Interoperability and Reusability of data.

 At the heart of FAIR Science lies good data management practice.
-This is increasingly important as life science research becomes data-intensive and traditional ‘wet labs’ make space for ‘dry (computer) labs’.
+This is increasingly important as life science research becomes data-intensive and traditional ‘wet labs’ make space for ‘dry (computational) labs’.

 The increasing volume, complexity and speed of data creation has made scientists rely on computational support exponentially.
 Therefore, the FAIR Principles place specific emphasis on enhancing the ability of machines to automatically find and use data, as well as supporting its reuse by other scientists, which facilitates knowledge discovery and improves research transparency^1^.